Baklava Rolls

 • Make sure your phyllo dough is completely thawed.
 I bought mine from the store frozen and placed it immediately in my refrigerator for several days.

 • Be very careful separating the layers of dough.
 They are very thin!
-If they rip, it's okay with this recipe.
-Just lay the ripped pieces where they are supposed to be and brush GENTLY with melted butter.
+If they rip, just lay the ripped pieces where they are supposed to be and brush GENTLY with melted butter.

 • The more powdered sugar the better.
 I first douse mine with some right out of the oven, and then again after I cut them.
 You can even roll the whole log in powdered sugar after they have cooled and then cut your slices.